 - Continue straight and then when the road splits (again) take a left.

 - Continue on until the road splits (yet again).
 You’re at the trailhead now!

 - There are two trails here (one starts with stairs and the other goes through the woods and appears to be more of a traditional hiking trail) – take your pick!
-The one to the far right is not a trail, so choose one of the others!
+We’ve been told that the one to the far right is not a trail, so choose one of the others.

 How to get to the trailhead from the Cable Car Station: